 From The National Gazetteer of Great Britain and Ireland(1868).
 Transcribed by Colin Hinson ©2003.

-Other descriptions can be found from other periods in various trade directories covering Berkshire from the early 19th century onwards, from Berkshire FHS, and from A Vision of Britain Through Time.
+Other descriptions can be found from other periods in various trade directories covering Berkshire from the early 19th century onwards from Berkshire FHS (members only), and from A Vision of Britain Through Time.